greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/_index_33_1_1.md

 ---
-title: "Okta Configuration Management"
+title: Okta Configuration Management
-description: "The Okta repository is used for managing configuration-as-code for any actions that can be performed in the Admin UI.
-This moves all day-to-day administrative actions and global configuration into state management with MR approval rules and CI/CD automation."
+description: The Okta repository is used for managing configuration-as-code for any actions that can be performed in the Admin UI.
+This moves all day-to-day administrative actions and global configuration into state management with MR approval rules and CI/CD automation.
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/_index_33_1_1/
+linkTitle: Okta Configuration Management
+type: docs
 ---

 {{% alert title="Not Live Yet" color="warning" %}}